| As discussed, a gem's type, weight,

 structure and atomic matrix of the lab-grown crystals are

 in much more perfect symmetrical harmony.
+Incidentally, the viability and power

 of laboratory-grown crystals was amply demonstrated with